christophebedard/ros2-message-flow-analysis/README.md

 1. Plot results
     * Providing the names of the two files
         ```sh
+        cd overhead/
-        python3 overhead/analyze.py latencies_no-tracing_*.txt latencies_tracing_*.txt
+        python3 plot_latencies.py latencies_no-tracing_*.txt latencies_tracing_*.txt
         ```
-    * A plot will be displayed and written to a file
+    * A plot will be displayed and exported to a file

 ## Analysis